0xSero/partisia-docs/docs/voting-contract.md

 ````

 **2) Defining contract state and generic functions:**
- You will need a proposal id, so you can identify what propasal the vote is concerned with.
-Only people with woting rights in the parliment should be allowed to vote, so the contract also needs a list of MP adresses.
+You will need a proposal id, so you can identify what proposal the vote is concerned with.
+Only people with voting rights in the parliament should be allowed to vote, so the contract also needs a list of MP addresses.
 The votes themselves are contained in a map pairing the votes and voter.
 Finally, to limit when you can interact with the contract the state also needs to answer if the vote is closed or open.
-Types in Rust are immutable by default, but the lists and maps that our contract holds needs are not of much use if we cannot change their content.
-We do that with non static methods using an ````&mut self```` wich is a mutable reference point.
-That allows the interactions to change the list in the contract state, so when an MP give her ````vote```` it is added with the her ````address```` to the ````votes````.
-The vote is closed after everybody have voted.
-We could also choose to make closing the vote depending on when the majority was reached or make an action, where the chairman of the parlament closes the vote after some deadline.
-We could also add a result to the contract state if we want make the contract more informative.
-But, the idea here was a voting record, so what we have now will suffice.
+Types in Rust are immutable by default, but the lists and maps that our contract holds are not of much use if we cannot change their content.
+We do that with non-static methods on our state by having a `&mut self` as the first parameter.
+This denotes that the method mutates the state.
+That allows the interactions to change the list in the contract state, so when an MP casts her `vote`, it is recorded in the `votes` map with her `address`.
+The voting is automatically closed after everybody has voted.
+We could also choose to make closing the vote depend on when the majority was reached, or make an action where the chairman of the parliament closes the vote after some deadline.
+We could also add a result to the contract state if we want to make the contract more informative.
+The idea here was a simple voting record, so what we have now will suffice.

 ````rust
 #[state]